The history of labor unions and fight for fairness at work

 In the history of America's trade and labor unions, the most famous union remains the American Federation of Labor (AFL), founded in 1886 by Samuel Gompers.
 At its pinnacle, the AFL had approximately 1.4 million members.
 The AFL is credited with successfully negotiating wage increases for its members and enhancing workplace safety for all workers.

 Union membership and power peaked around 1970.
 At that time, private sector union membership began a steady decline that continues today.
 However, membership in public sector unions continues to grow consistently.
-According to a 2010 Bureau of Labor Statistic report, union membership is over 14 million in the United States and in the public sector has grown to over 37%.
+According to the latest Bureau of Labor Statistic report, union membership is over 14 million in the United States and in the public sector has grown to over 36%.